mediafly/extensions-documentation/extensions.md

             }
         </script>

 3. (Optional) Create a button that the user taps to bring up the Second Screen Options dialog.
-This button in the Interactive would mimic the button in the native app that allows the user to switch between iOS, Mirroring, and Second Screen.
-When tapped, the Interactive should invoke:
+This button in the Extension would mimic the button in the native app that allows the user to switch between iOS, Mirroring, and Second Screen.
+When tapped, the Extension should invoke:

 		mflyCommands.showSecondScreenOptions();